mahlettaye/mahlettaye/README.md

 ## 📚 Publications

-- (Add your publications here.
-Example:)
 - **"Transformer Based Amharic Headline Generation using Sub-word2Vec Representation"** – Widening NLP Workshop, 2022.
 - **"MasakhaNEWS: News Topic Classification for African languages"** – Proceedings of the 13th International Joint Conference on Natural Language Processing and the 3rd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics (Volume 1: Long Papers)", 2023.
 ---

 ## 🏅 Badges & Certifications